Maintaining your vehicle

 Today’s vehicles and their maintenance needs aren’t as basic as they once were.
 It has never been more important to ensure your technician is familiar with your car, truck or SUV’s maintenance needs.

 There are over 35,000 factory-trained Ford technicians across America ready to service your car, truck or SUV.
 Their training has been developed by the same company that designed, engineered and built your vehicle.
 This means they have the knowledge, original equipment manufacturer (OEM) parts, tools and training to help ensure your service is done correctly the first time.
 These services include:

 - Shuttle service to and from your home

 - Friendly and knowledgeable staff

 Though many people tend to think using a dealership service center is more expensive, the truth is the price of routine maintenance, an oil change and other services at your local Ford dealership are highly competitive with other shops.
-In fact, they can provide you with a complete vehicle checkup that includes a synthetic blend oil change, tire rotation and pressure check, brake inspection, multipoint inspection, fluid top-off, battery test, filter check, plus belts and hoses check for just $39.95 or less.* You’ll also enjoy the added comfort of relaxing in a clean, comfortable waiting room — many with free Wi-Fi and refreshments — rather than sitting in your vehicle.
+In fact, they can provide you with a complete vehicle checkup that includes a synthetic blend oil change, tire rotation and pressure check, brake inspection, multipoint inspection, fluid top-off, battery test, filter check, plus belts and hoses check.
+You’ll also enjoy the added comfort of relaxing in a clean, comfortable waiting room — many with free Wi-Fi and refreshments — rather than sitting in your vehicle.